 We account for income taxes in accordance with FASB ASC Topic 740, "Income Taxes" ("ASC Topic 740").
-Income tax expense, deferred tax assets and liabilities, and reserves for unrecognized tax benefits are based on enacted tax laws (see Note 10 of the condensed consolidated financial statements) and reflect management's best assessment of estimated future taxes to be paid.
+Our income tax expense, deferred tax assets and liabilities, and reserves for unrecognized tax benefits are based on enacted tax laws and reflect management's best assessment of estimated future taxes to be paid.
 We are subject to income taxes in both the U.S. and numerous foreign jurisdictions.
 Determining income tax expense requires significant judgments and estimates.